uiceds/syllabus/manuscript.md

 ## Course Structure

-This course is structured as a series of modules, with each module containing recorded lectures, readings, and quizzes to be completed before each class meeting.
+This course is structured as a series of modules, with each module containing recorded lectures, readings, and pre-class quizzes to be completed before each class meeting.
 Class meetings will be in-person, and will focus on hands-on application of the material that was covered in recorded lectures and readings through the use of in-class worksheets.
 The in-class worksheets will be completed in groups and will be graded.
 If students do not finish the worksheet during class or are absent, up to 70% of points can be made up by completing the post-class worksheet review.
 Online students can get 100% of points by completing the post-class worksheet review.
 Near the beginning or the semester, 4-credit students will choose a topic for a project, which they will work on throughout the semester, applying the concepts that we learn in class.
-Additionally, students will complete homework assignments, quizzes, and mini-projects.
+Additionally, students will complete homework assignments, module quizzes, and mini-projects.

 ## Course Requirements and Assessment Overview
 * Grades will be assigned based on several types of deliverables:
   * Pre-lecture quizzes: 5% of final grade
   * In-class worksheets: 10% of final grade.
 (70% of points can be made up by completing the post-class worksheet review.
 Online students can get 100% of points by completing the post-class worksheet review.)
   * Homeworks: 20% of final grade (2.22% each)
-  * Quizzes in [CBTF](https://cbtf.illinois.edu/): 30% of final grade (3.33% each)
+  * Module quizzes in [CBTF](https://cbtf.illinois.edu/): 30% of final grade (3.33% each)
   * Mini-projects: 10% of final grade (3.33% each)
   * Course project (4-credit students only): 25% of final grade:
     * 3% for project selection and introduction,